boogalooper/Trigger-layer/readme.md

 ![](assets/20220321_083542_2022-03-21_08-22-34.png)

-The script uses Photoshop's notification subsystem - every time you select a layer, Photoshop calls the script.
+The script uses Photoshop's notification subsystem - every time you select a layer in layers palette, Photoshop calls `Trigger layer` and it decides what exactly needs to be done, depending on your triggers settings: activate the tool with certain settings, run an action, or run another script.
 In the settings window, you can set at what types of events Photoshop will activate the script.
 The debugging option is useful when checking the correct operation of the script - after each execution, the script will show a window indicating the trigger that fired.
 During normal operation, this option should be disabled.

 The script stores all settings (including triggers) in a file:
 WINDOWS: `~User\AppData\Roaming\Adobe\Adobe Photoshop (your version number)\Adobe Photoshop 2020 Settings\Trigger layer.desc`,